haihuangcode/CMG/README.md

 If you find this work useful, please consider citing it.

 ```
+@article{huang2024enhancing,
+  title={Enhancing Multimodal Unified Representations for Cross Modal Generalization},
+  author={Huang, Hai and Xia, Yan and Ji, Shengpeng and Wang, Shulei and Wang, Hanting and Fang, Minghui and Zhu, Jieming and Dong, Zhenhua and Zhou, Sashuai and Zhao, Zhou},
+  journal={arXiv preprint arXiv:2403.05168},
+  year={2024}
+}

 @article{xia2024achieving,
   title={Achieving Cross Modal Generalization with Multimodal Unified Representation},
   author={Xia, Yan and Huang, Hai and Zhu, Jieming and Zhao, Zhou},